 The driver is the most important unit in headphones.
 That’s because it’s the component that converts electrical signals into sound.
 In other words, it creates the sound you hear.
 Think of headphone drivers as tiny loudspeakers inside your ear.

 A driver unit is composed of three components:

-- Diaphragm – vibrates to create sound waves.
+- Diaphragm – vibrates to create sound waves that human ears can pick up

 A headphone driver is disc-shaped, and the size varies depending on the make and required sound output.

 The Impact of Driver Size on the Audio Quality

-Simply put, the larger the driver the better the bass.
-But that doesn’t mean headphones with larger drivers produce better sound than their counterparts with smaller drivers.
+In simple terms, the larger the driver the better the bass.
+But that doesn’t always mean headphones with larger drivers produce better sound than their counterparts with smaller drivers.
 Far from it.
 There are many factors that come into play when it comes to headphones’ sound quality.
 Here’s everything you need to know about how driver size impacts the audio quality.

 Is Bigger Always Better?

-Many people believe the bigger the size, the better the sound quality.
+Many believe the bigger the size, the better the sound quality.
 This is not entirely true, although due to a larger diaphragm, the bass may be a little cleaner.
 However, headphones with large drivers also tend to struggle in reproducing high frequencies (treble).

-While bigger drivers are capable of producing higher output, this doesn’t mean they deliver better output.
+While bigger drivers are capable of producing higher output, this doesn’t mean they deliver overall better output.
 It’s the quality of the driver unit and the variation of materials inside that makes a huge difference.
 Take Google’s Pixel Buds or any other tiny earbuds, for example.
-These earbuds are tiny with very small drivers, yet they produce sound quality that rivals other brands with larger drivers.
+These earbuds are quite small with very small drivers, yet they produce sound quality that rivals other brands with larger drivers.